In this post, we tackle how to Plan, Build, and Analyse your survey. Read on for How to run an Engagement Survey using Google Forms.

 Phase 1 - Planning

 To make progress you need a measuring stick.
-Boil your objective down into actual metrics.
+Boil your objective down into actual metrics or drivers.
 Consider looking at the Roslin Engagement Drivers for inspiration.
 You'll want to measure these with your survey and at regular intervals in your follow up surveys so that you can make good decisions.

 Understand the expectation you are going to create

-The biggest challenge with culture building and employee engagement is expectations management.
+The biggest challenge with culture-building and employee engagement is expectation management.

-"When you make commitments to the people in your organization about important issues, you need to follow through otherwise you will erode trust in the senior management team."
+"When you make commitments to the people in your organisation about important issues, you need to follow through otherwise you will erode trust in the management team."

 Phase 2 - Engagement Survey Questions